 Youth Justice Process

-One of the major due-process reforms introduced by the Youth Justice Act was the abolition of indeterminate sentences of imprisonment as was provided in the now repealed Child Welfare Act 1960.
-A guiding principle in sentencing is that the penalty imposed on a young person should be proportionate to the offence and should be no greater than an adult would receive for the same offence (s5).
+A guiding principle in sentencing under the Youth Justice Act 1997 is that the penalty imposed on a young person should be proportionate to the offence and should be no greater than an adult would receive for the same offence (s5).
 Another important guiding principle for sentencing is that custody should be used as a last resort and for as short a time as necessary (s5).
 The maximum period for detention of a youth in custody is 2 years (s81(2)).

 In determining whether or not to arrest, the police officer must believe that the offence is serious enough to warrant an arrest and that either:

 - the arrest is necessary to prevent a continuation or repetition of the offence; or

 - the arrest is necessary to facilitate the making of a police family violence order, within the meaning of the Family Violence Act 2004, an application for a family violence order under that Act or an application for a restraint order under Part XA of the Justices Act 1959; or

 - the arrest is necessary to prevent concealment, loss or destruction of evidence relating to the offence; or